YashvardhanG/Cynthia/README.md

 **Note:** Make sure to change the directory to the directory where the project has been stored.

-You may also download all of them individually using the statements below.<br>
+You may also download all of them individually using the statements below.

 List of Pre-Requisite Python Modules:

 ```